-… and so on, through the summer unless otherwise informed. ("Like" and follow the St. John the Baptist Facebook page for updates.)
+… and so on, through the non-winter months unless otherwise informed. ("Like" and follow the St. John the Baptist Facebook page for updates.)

 The St. John the Baptist Evangelizers also led us in praying the Divine Mercy Chaplet before every weekend Mass during the season of Lent and on Divine Mercy Sunday.
 They erected a picture of that Divine Image in our sanctuary, helping us all better reflect upon the infinite mercy flowing from the heart of Jesus to everyone who is willing to receive.

 More resources on the Divine Mercy are found on this website: http://www.thedivinemercy.org/